#51 Conflict Resolution In The Bible: Turning Fights Into Fruitful Conversations

 The truth anchored in that verse comforted me when my father was diagnosed with cancer, when my parents went through bankruptcy following the recession, when my father died of cancer, when my wife lost her brothers to muscular dystrophy, and when our church experienced a season of intense suffering.
 I can say with great confidence that the Lord has used each of those painful experiences to sanctify me, to reveal more of himself to me, to teach me what I otherwise wouldn’t have learned, and to draw me closer to himself.

 Each trial, though painful, was a tool in God’s hand to shape me.
 When my father passed away, I learned to trust God’s sovereignty in ways I hadn’t before.
 When our church faced suffering, I saw the body of Christ rally together, displaying love and resilience that deepened our faith.
+These are the Bible verses for resolving conflict and finding peace in strife that we must cling to.

 The same promise rings true for when we suffer conflict.
-Consider Paul’s words in Romans 5:3-5: “…we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.”
+Consider Paul’s words in Romans 5:3-5: “. . .we rejoice in our sufferings, knowing that suffering produces endurance, and endurance produces character, and character produces hope, and hope does not put us to shame, because God’s love has been poured into our hearts through the Holy Spirit who has been given to us.”

 College Days